neumino/neumino.github.io/movies.md

-### The Intruder
-*Released on 2019-05-03, vote average 10*

-A psychological thriller about a young married couple who buys a beautiful Napa Valley house on several acres of land only to find that the man they bought it from refuses to let go of the property.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/aKXvex7b1Ew?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

 ### Extremely Wicked, Shockingly Evil and Vile
-*Released on 2019-05-02, vote average 7.2*
+*Released on 2019-05-02, vote average 7.1*

 A chronicle of the crimes of Ted Bundy, from the perspective of his longtime girlfriend, Elizabeth Kloepfer, who refused to believe the truth about him for years.
-A courtroom frenzy ensues and sweeps 1970s America when a young single mother reluctantly tips the attention of a widespread manhunt toward her longtime boyfriend, Ted Bundy.

 <iframe id="player"
 	type="text/html"